Stabbing Pairwise Intersecting Disks by Five Points: Abstract

 \section{Abstract}

 Suppose we are given a set $\mathcal{D}$ of $n$ pairwise intersecting disks in the plane.
 A planar point set $P$ \emph{stabs} $\mathcal{D}$ if and only if each disk in $\mathcal{D}$ contains at least one point from $P$.
 We present a deterministic algorithm that takes $O(n)$ time to find five points that stab $\mathcal{D}$.
 Furthermore, we give a simple example of 13 pairwise intersecting disks that cannot be stabbed by three points.
+Moreover, we present a simple argument showing that eight disks can be stabbed by at most three points.

 This provides a simple---albeit slightly weaker---algorithmic version of a classical result by Danzer that such a set $\mathcal{D}$ can always be stabbed by four points.